powerhome/power-tools/packages/audit_tracker/README.md

 ### Disabling individual relations

-To enable each relation, DataTracker will first check if the column exists (`foreign_key`).
+To enable each relation, AuditTracker will first check if the column exists (`foreign_key`).
 If it doesn't exist, the relation won't be created, and the tracker won't be enabled for it.

 ```ruby
 module Internal